Grrraou/comfy-api/README.md

 2. If tests fail:
    - Check the logs: `make logs`
    - Shell into the container: `make shell`
    - Verify ComfyUI API responses using the shell

+3. If the web UI isn't working:
+   - Ensure the container is running: `make ps`
+   - Check the logs: `make logs`
+   - Verify port 3000 is available
+   - Make sure all dependencies are installed: `make build`